Winter fatbiking in the snow. Image: Visit Finland/Roll Outdoors

 Is the program fixed, or can I customize the activities during my stay?

 The final itinerary will be confirmed just before your arrival.
 The described itinerary is a preliminary suggestion and can be adjusted and complemented according to your wishes.
 We can tailor your experience to suit your wishes, with added options such as snowshoeing, an escape game, a reindeer-drawn sleigh ride, or additional Aurora hunting adventures.
-There is also flexibility built into the program.
-On Day 6, you can choose between backcountry skiing or an electric fatbike tour.
-On other days, there may also be optional evening activities or alternative experiences.
+There is also flexibility built into the program, and there can be optional evening activities or alternative experiences.
 Let your guide know your preferences and we’ll adapt wherever possible.

 How physically demanding is this trip?